hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 #### Case 1: Get full URL from HTML A tag's href attribute

-Scraping Initiumlab articles' urls, which we used as an example in [chapter 5](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-05.md#scrape-all-articles-of-one-page)
+To Scrape Initiumlab articles' urls, which we used as an example in [chapter 5](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-05.md#scrape-all-articles-of-one-page)

 * Using `split + slice + format`

-When scrape certain elements in webpage, the elements sometimes are folded or shorted, we need to split to different parts, use list slicing to get the part we want and re-format the strings we want.
+When scraping certain elements in webpage, the elements sometimes are folded or shorted, we need to split to different parts, use list slicing to get the part we want and re-format the strings we want.
 For example:

 ![Initiumlab articles](assets/initiumlab-articles.png)